Guide to U.S. Lincoln Cents

 Victor David Brenner was the designer of the original Lincoln Cent.
 The obverse of the coin features a bust of President Lincoln facing to the right.
 The image was based on a plaque previously prepared by Brenner in 1907.
 Notably, this represented the first time that the likeness of an actual person was depicted on a circulation coin series.

-The reverse design of the Lincoln Cent initially featured a pair of wheat stalks design by Brenner.
+The reverse design of the Lincoln Cent initially featured a pair of wheat stalks designed by Brenner.
 The coins of this time period are commonly referred to as Wheat Cents.
 This design remained in use for the first 50 years of the series.
 In 1959, the design was changed to a view of the Lincoln Memorial designed by Frank Gasparro.
-The Lincoln Memorial Cent was issued until 2008 before the next design changes would take place.
+The Lincoln Memorial Cent was issued until 2008 before the next design change would take place.

 For the 2009 Lincoln Cents, four different reverse designs were issued to commemorate the 200th anniversary of Lincoln’s birth.
-Each design portrayed a different stage of Abraham Lincoln’s life from his humble beginnings in Kentucky to his Presidency in Washington, DC.
+Each design portrayed a different stage of Abraham Lincoln’s life from his humble beginnings in Kentucky to his Presidency in Washington, D.C.
 Starting in 2010, another new reverse design was introduced featuring the Union Shield.
 The design is intended to be emblematic of Lincoln’s preservation of the United States of America as a single and united country.
 The Union Shield Cent design will remain in use for the foreseeable future.